csoren/cpp-exceptions/Guide.md

 Do:
 ```
 try {
-  throw std::exception("Throwing a temporary object, instantiated directly on "
+  throw std::exception("Throwing a temporary object, instantiated directly on the exception frame");
-                       "the exception frame");
 }
 catch (std::exception& ex) {
   Log::Info("Exception" + ex.what());